 Practice vocab skills with SAT Vocabulary Matching Game.
 The concept is simple, choose a vocabulary set then match the words to their definitions.
 Six definitions appear on the left side of the screen and six words on the right side of the screen.
 Click and drag the words to match their definition.
 Get the answer wrong and you'll hear a loud buzzer.
 Get the answer right and you hear an upbeat tone.
 Try to get through all ten levels with the highest score based on your ability to guess correctly the first time, every time.
 Make this basic matching game more exciting by awarding prizes for top scores or adding a timer to turn it into a race.

-Social Studies Games
+High School Social Studies Games

 From world history to geography, teens will love these action-packed games related to all things social studies.
 Use games to review, reinforce, or teach concepts.